OneDeadKey/kalamine/README.rst

 Kalamine
 ========

-A yaml-centric Keyboard Layout Maker, blatantly stolen from the `qwerty-lafayette <http://qwerty-lafayette.org>`_ project.
+A cross-platform Keyboard Layout Maker, blatantly stolen from the `qwerty-lafayette <http://qwerty-lafayette.org>`_ project.